Lima: Ethnic groups

+Settlement

 The first settlement in what would become Lima was made up of 117 housing blocks.
 In 1562, another district was built across the Rímac River and in 1610, the first stone bridge was built.
 Lima then had a population of around 26,000; blacks made up around 40% and whites made up around 38%.
 By 1748, the white population totaled 16,000–18,000.
 In 1861, the number of inhabitants surpassed 100,000 and by 1927, had doubled.

 During the early 20th century, thousands of immigrants came to the city, including people of European descent.
 They organized social clubs and built their own schools.
 Examples are The American-Peruvian school, the Alianza Francesa de Lima, the Lycée Franco-Péruvien and the hospital Maison de Sante; Markham College, the British-Peruvian school in Monterrico, Antonio Raymondi District Italian School, the Pestalozzi Swiss School and also, several German-Peruvian schools.

 Chinese and a lesser number of Japanese came to Lima and established themselves in the Barrios Altos neighborhood in downtown Lima.
 Lima residents refer to their Chinatown as Barrio chino or Calle Capon and the city's ubiquitous Chifa restaurants – small, sit-down, usually Chinese-run restaurants serving the Peruvian spin on Chinese cuisine – can be found by the dozens in this enclave.